Rhes-y-cae

 Rhes-y-cae is a small parish and village in Flintshire, Wales.
 Literally translated from Welsh, Rhes-y-cae is 'Row of fields'.
 It is situated between Pentre Halkyn and Rhosesmor and is part of the local government community of Halkyn.
 Local facilities include a chapel, a church and a park, which is situated next to Ysgol Rhes-y-cae.
 The school closed in 2013, due to there being too few students to warrant its continued operation.

-The parish was consecrated on 27 June 1847.
+The parish church was consecrated on 27 June 1847.

 The village shop has shut down, the bakery has closed to the public, and Rhes-y-cae pub, The Miners Arms, closed in 2014.

 Every summer the Rhes-y-cae Show takes place, featuring dog racing and show jumping.
 Around 600 people attend each year.